 Around this time in your recovery, if you’re feeling up to it you can add some light cardiovascular activities to your exercise routine.
-Try going out for a walk, using the elliptical machine, or light weight training.
+Try going out for a walk, using the elliptical machine, or doing some light weight training.

-Weeks 4 & 5
+Weeks 4 – 5

-You can also start adding more difficult and strenuous exercises to your routine.
-Try bicycling -- with a well cushioned seat, of course.
-Swimming is another great fitness option that will be safe at this point.
+You can also start adding more difficult and strenuous exercises to your activity regime.
+Try cycling — with a well cushioned seat, of course.
+Swimming is another great fitness option that is safe at this point.

 However, despite being able to exercise a little more freely, it’s still best if you continue to relax and sleep on your stomach as much as you can.